- Search The Registry

-From 1930 to 1960, all of the biggest stars in Black entertainment, including those in jazz and blues such as Cab Calloway, performed at the Royal.
+From 1930 to 1960, all the biggest stars in Black entertainment, including those in jazz and blues, such as Cab Calloway, performed at the Royal.
 Ethel Waters debuted there, as did Pearl Bailey, who sang in a chorus line.
 Louis Armstrong and Fats Waller worked as accompanists.
-Singer Louis Jordan, Duke Ellington, The Tympany Five, Etta James, Nat King Cole, The Platters, The Temptations, and The Supremes, as well as a 40-piece, all-female band touring with Count Basie called the Sweethearts of Rhythm, were all performers at the Royal.
+Singer Louis Jordan, Duke Ellington, The Tympany Five, Etta James, Nat King Cole, The Platters, The Temptations, The Supremes, and a 40-piece, all-female band touring with Count Basie called the Sweethearts of Rhythm, were all performers at the Royal.
 Baltimore City's first talking motion picture was shown there: 1929's Scar of Shame, featuring a Black cast.
 It was here that Solomon Burke was crowned the King of Rock 'n" Soul in November 1963.